 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

 Our approach to the curriculum results in a fun, engaging and high-quality computing education.
-We have a whole-school computing suite together with a bank of computers in KS1 and Chromebooks in KS2.
+We have a whole-school computing suite together with a year group set of Chrome Books for year 1 and 2 and a class set of Chrome Books within years 3-6.
 Embedding technology across other curriculum areas supports children to make connections and remember the key skills they have been taught.

 At Elburton, computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing units.
 Teachers use the Purple Mash platform for the planning of their computing lessons, which are linked to engaging contexts in other subject areas where possible.